Azure/azure-policy/samples/PolicyInitiatives/skus-for-mutiple-types/README.md

-# Policy Set
+# Storage Account SKUs

-This policy set enforces two billing tags and the values for cost center and product name.
+This policy allows you to speficy what skus are allowed for storage accounts and virtual machines

 ## Try on Portal